TrisPatt/Big-Ts-Chophouse/README.md

 # Big T's Chophouse
 Legendary super chef champion Big T is thrilled to unveil his latest culinary venture: Big T's Chophouse.
 This new dining destination is set to become a must-visit for meat lovers, with the award-winning 32oz Big T-bone steak taking center stage.
 But the delights don't stop there, Big T's Chophouse offers a mouthwatering selection of perfectly grilled steaks, tender ribs, juicy burgers, and hearty sides that cater to every carnivorous craving.
+And to add to that, thers live music events throughout the month.

 Whether you're celebrating with friends, enjoying a romantic dinner, or just looking for the best steak in town, Big T's Chophouse promises an unforgettable experience.
 Come for the food, stay for the atmosphere.
 Big T's is where great food, good times, and memorable nights come together.